 Site Map Search the Catalog Find a Library FAQ Sign Up Contact Us

-NLS administers the braille and talking-book program, a free library service available to U.S. residents and American citizens living abroad whose low vision, blindness, or disability makes reading regular materials difficult.
-Through its national network of libraries, NLS mails books and magazines in audio and braille formats and digital audio equipment directly to enrollees at no cost.
-Music instructional materials are also provided.
-Selected materials may be downloaded.
-For more information, visit www.loc.gov/nls/ or call 1-888-NLS-READ (1-888-657-7323).
+NLS administers the braille and talking-book program, a free library service available to U.S. residents and American citizens living abroad whose low vision, blindness, or disability makes reading a regular printed page difficult.
+Through its national network of libraries, NLS mails books and magazines in audio and braille formats, as well as digital audio equipment, directly to enrollees at no cost.
+Music instructional materials are available in large print, e-braille, braille, and recorded formats.
+Selected materials are also available online for download, and are accessible through smartphones.
+For more information, visit loc.gov/ThatAllMayRead/ or call 1-888-NLS-READ (1-888-657-7323).

 Library of Congress Home NLS Home Comments about NLS to firstname.lastname@example.org About this site Legal Comments about this site to the NLS Reference Section